avlo/thingsboard/README.dev-onboarding.md

 [official bug submitted to TB](https://github.com/thingsboard/thingsboard/issues/2268)

-[here's the file](https://github.com/thingsboard/thingsboard/pull/2271/commits/735bba10536d32b4a06560997c053b7ad8902880) that was modified by TB developers for initial "hiding" fix.  this might be useful as a starting source file to go for future widget work.
+[file that was modified by TB developers](https://github.com/thingsboard/thingsboard/pull/2271/commits/735bba10536d32b4a06560997c053b7ad8902880) for initial "hiding" fix.  this might be useful as a starting source file to go for future widget work.

-the [widget development documentation](https://thingsboard.io/docs/user-guide/contribution/widgets-development/) guide might also accomplish same fix as above without modifying application code:
+[widget development documentation](https://thingsboard.io/docs/user-guide/contribution/widgets-development/) guide might also accomplish same fix as above without modifying application code:

 ### ADDITIONAL RESOURCES

-cloud application hosting by digitalocean.com we use a docker docklet there and pull docker images from our own docker hub repo at https://hub.docker.com/r/avlo/
+cloud application hosting by http://digitalocean.com

+we run a docker-based docklet there and pull docker images from our own docker hub repo at https://hub.docker.com/r/avlo/